Town-of-Impostors/TownOfImpostors/README.md

 # Town Of Impostors
 Town Of Impostors Mod is an Among Us modification for **PC/Windows**.
-This mod aims to add new roles and abilities to the game to enhance the gameplay.
+This mod aims to add new roles, abilities & options to enhance the gameplay.
 It can also **be used in public servers**.

 More roles and abilities will be added in future versions.